TimITSolutions/federation_environment_getting_started/README.md

 6. Send an email to [s.pathak@utwente.nl](s.pathak@utwente.nl) for receiving your trained model.

 ## Develop and test your code locally
-Develop your code.
+Develop your code for CLaM.
 Here's our sample code for breast cancer prediction on CLaM to guide you.
 1. Use subset of the CLaM dataset, [CLaM-sample](./datasets) in this repository to develop your code.
+2. How to access the dataset within the code can be found here.
-2. The entrypoint of the code needs to be called ```main.py```.
+3. The entrypoint of the code needs to be called ```main.py```.
-3. Provide all packages needed to run your code in ```requirements.txt```.
+4. Provide all packages needed to run your code in ```requirements.txt```.
-4. Log your performance metrics to mlflow using ```mlflow.log_metrics()```.
+5. Log your performance metrics to mlflow using ```mlflow.log_metrics()```.
-5. Set the mlflow tracking url to [http://localhost:3001/](http://localhost:3001/).
+6. Set the mlflow tracking url to [http://localhost:3001/](http://localhost:3001/).

-Test your code locally using a similar docker environment as the one used in the platform.
+Test your code locally on CLaM-sample using a similar docker environment as the one used in the platform.
 1. Install [docker]().
 2. Update ```docker-compose.yaml```: replace ```/home/dataset``` in line 31 with your local path of [datasets folder](./dataset).
 3. Place your ```submission.zip``` in ```docker_scripts/```.